-Preliminary rating for Usability and use: ×ι ligh Moderate 🗆 Low Insufficient RATIONALE:
+Preliminary rating for Usability and use: A High A Moderate A Low A Insufficient RATIONALE:

-Committee Pre-evaluation Comments: Criteria 4: Usability and Use
+Committee Pre-evaluation Comments: Criteria 4: Usability and Use implementation provided?4a2.

-4a1.
-Use - Accountability and Transparency: How is the measure being publicly reported?
-Are the performance results disclosed and available outside of the organizations or practices whose performance is measured?
-For maintenance measures - which accountability applications is the measure being used for?
-For new measures - if not in use at the time of initial endorsement, is a credible plan for implementation provided?4a2.
 Use - Feedback on the measure: Have those being measured been given performance results or data, as well as assistance with interpreting the measure results and data?
 Have those being measured or other users been given an opportunity to provide feedback on the measure performance or implementation?
 Has this feedback has been considered when changes are incorporated into the measure?